Information Video About DVLA Number Plates And How To Buy From CarReg

-Many DVLA number plates are offered directly from the huge database of stock, comprising over 50 million unissued number plates which are available to purchase from us immediately.
-The Driver & Vehicle Licensing Agency whose Head Quarters are in Swansea, South Wales, are a Government department set up who act on behalf of the Department for Transport and began commercially selling personalised registration numbers in 1989.
+Many DVLA number plates are offered directly from the huge database of stock, comprising over 50 million unissued registrations which are available to purchase from us immediately.
+The Driver & Vehicle Licensing Agency whose head quarters are in Swansea, South Wales, are a Government department set up who act on behalf of the Department for Transport and began commercially selling personalised registration numbers (now more commonly called DVLA number plates) in 1989.

 This stock mainly includes Current and Prefix plates.
 You can browse and buy unissued DVLA Govenment stock using our Make Your Own Number Plate service.
 We also provide acrylic plates and an easy transfer service.